hapax/hapax.github.io/assets/simple-physics.md

 </span>

 Using techniques in a clever or unexpected way is a *hack*, with *hack value* quantifying the degree of ingenuity.
-(Interestingly, the first term is a back-formation of the second.)
+(The first term is a back-formation of the second.)
 Hackers do not look for the most powerful, or obvious, or easy tool for the job.